 Update: Senator Matthew Little introduced a new bill in the Senate on February 22, 2017.
 Read more here on the bill, which is identical to the previously introduced bill, discussed below.

-- 99.5% of MN-born adult adoptees would be able to receive their original birth certificates by request from Minnesota Department of Health Vital Records.
+- 99.5% of Minnesota-born adult adoptees would be able to receive their original birth certificates by request from Minnesota Department of Health Vital Records.

-- The remaining 0.5% of adoptees who have an affidavit of non-disclosure attached to their birth certificate would have an appeal process through the court.
+- The remaining 0.5% of adoptees who have an affidavit of non-disclosure attached to their birth certificate would be given an appeal process through court.

-- Birthparents will continue to have the option of filing a non-disclosure.
-(Only 1 non-disclosure was filed during 2010-2014.)
+- Birthparents will continue to have an option to file non-disclosure affidavits.

 This bill is a compromise based upon a series of discussions with stakeholders during Fall-Winter 2014-2015 facilitated by the Citizens League of Minnesota and paid for by Lutheran Social Service of Minnesota and Children’s Home Society of Minnesota (the two largest adoption agencies in the State of Minnesota).
 The full list of participants and the statement of agreement is viewable here